Evergreen Point Floating Bridge (1963): Tolling

 When the bridge opened in 1963, a 35 cent toll was collected to pay off a construction bond.
 The sole toll plaza was located at the east end of the bridge in Medina and had nine booths.
 The state government offered discounts to commuters using a ticket book, as well as carpools of two or more people.
 The toll was retired on June 22, 1979, after the $35 million bond had been paid off 20 years ahead of schedule.
 More than 213 million vehicles had used the toll bridge and generated $59.6 million in revenue.
+One of the former tollbooths was reused for a drive-through espresso stand in Juanita.

-Tolls were reinstated in December 2011 to fund the original bridge's replacement.
+Tolls were reinstated on December 29, 2011, to fund the original bridge's replacement.
 Within the first year, traffic levels declined by 30 percent and tolls generated $50 million in gross revenue.

-To fund the new bridge, in May 2009, Governor Christine Gregoire signed ESHB 2211, which authorized tolling on the SR 520 bridge beginning in 2010.
-Tolling actually began on December 29, 2011 and has assisted WSDOT in funding the project.
+ESHB 2211, which authorized tolling on the SR 520 bridge beginning in 2010 to fund the new bridge, was signed into law in May 2009 by governor Christine Gregoire.
 The State Transportation Commission has proposed a toll of US$3.59 each way during peak periods.
 The proposed rates during other hours were to range from $0 to $2.87.

 All tolling was done automatically with no tollbooths.
 Tolling for people without "Good to Go" passes is done by license plates.
 Toll readers were located on gantries at the east highrise, but additional gantries on the east mainland were added to facilitate tolling on the new bridge once opened.

 Tim Eyman promoted Initiative 1125, which among other measures, would have banned the time-of-day tolling proposed for the bridge, required funding to be used on the road that collected the toll, and required tolls to be set by elected officials.
 The initiative was defeated by Washington voters.